-- 650. Seminar.
+- 646. Studies in Education (1-10).
+Pr., Graduate Standing.

+Independent study in major area to be selected in consultation with the professor who will supervise the study.
+Maximum of 5 hours may be earned toward the MED. - 650.
+Seminar.
 (3-10).
 Pr., Graduate Standing.
 May be repeated for credit not to exceed 10 hours. - 651.
-L, M, S, O, (L) Language Arts, (M) Mathematics, (S) Science, (O) Social Science.
+L, M, S, O, Q, (L) Language Arts, (M) Mathematics, (S) Science, (O) Social Science, (Q) Traffic Safety.
 Research Studies in Education in Areas of Specialization (5).
 Pr., Graduate Standing.
 Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school. - 652.
-L, M, S, O, (L) Language Arts, (M) Mathematics, (S) Science, and (O) Social Science.
+L, M, S, O, Q, (L) Language Arts, (M) Mathematics, (S) Science, and (O) Social Science.
+(Q) Traffic Safety.
 Curriculum and Teaching in Areas of Specialization (5).
 Pr., Graduate Standing.
 A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement. - 654.
 Evaluation of Program in Areas of Specialization (5).
 Pr., Graduate Standing.

-Evaluation and investigation of teaching effectiveness with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community.
+Evaluation and investigation of teaching effectiveness with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community. - 999.
+Master's Comprehensive Examination.
+(0)